JPNYKW/WPICTF-2019/getaflag.md

 # How 2 solve this.

-1. Open Dev tool in top page (login form)
+1. Open Dev tool in top page (login 4m)

 2. Find a comment encoded by base64 in html.